-2. Google Drive (for Microsoft Teams, Slack, and Cisco WebEx Teams)
+2. Google Drive (for Microsoft Teams, Slack, and Cisco Webex Teams)

 Google Drive is an obvious choice for all Google fans.

 Google Drive comes ready to connect with Cisco WebEx Teams, Microsoft Teams, and Slack so that you can bring all your corporate information together in the same place.
-Google has also expanded their integrations to include data contained in third-party storage locations like Box, Dropbox, and Citrix Sharefile.
+Google has also expanded its integrations to include data contained in third-party storage locations like Box, Dropbox, and Citrix Sharefile.
 If you’re already a fan of Google products, then Drive is a great way to keep your content resources in the same, easy-to-access space.

 3. iPushPull (for Slack and Microsoft Teams)